The Scatty Mum

 • Rub flour all over your rolling pin, this will help the dough not to stick to the rolling pin when rolling out the dough.

 • Don’t overcrowd the pan.
-You won’t get the brown, crispy finish as all of the steam will not be able to escape from under the breads and will cause them to go soggy.
+You won’t get the brown, crispy finish as all of the steam will not be able to escape from under the bread and will cause them to go soggy.
 I would cook one or two at a time at most, depending on the size of your frying pan.

 🥡 How To Store

-You can however, store them in the fridge in an airtight container for 2-3 days and when ready to eat, re-heat in the oven for 5 minutes at 200˚C until they are warm and start to crisp up.
-You can also re-heat them in the microwave for 30 seconds but you will lose the crispiness on the outside and the whole bread will become soft.
+You can however, store them in the fridge in an airtight container for 2-3 days and when ready to eat, reheat in the oven for 5 minutes at 200˚C until they are warm and start to crisp up.

-They can also be frozen for up to 3 months.
-Either wrap in clingfilm or store in separate containers.
-You can cook them in the oven from frozen at 200˚C for 10-15 minutes.
-You can also store the dough uncooked, see FAQ’s below for more info.
+The naan bread can also be frozen for up to 3 months.
+Either wrap the bread in clingfilm or store in separate containers.
+When ready to eat, cook them in the oven from frozen at 200˚C for 10-15 minutes.

 🍴 Serving Suggestions